 Read more: Reasons to love Barry

 Scattered across the Vale of Glamorgan, you'll find a gaggle of pretty villages where time sometimes feels as if it has stood still.
 Ancient ruins, friendly pubs and quirky shopping all await.

 You'll find plenty of things to do in Penarth.
 It's an elegant seaside town with independent shops, its very own arcade and a clutch of excellent eateries.
 Head east and you come across Penarth Marina and the Barrage.
 Head towards the coast and you can’t help but find the magnificent Art Deco Pier and Pavilion.
-The splendid Esplanades run the length of the seafront offering a range of high quality restaurants, cafés and shops.
+The splendid Esplanades run the length of the seafront offering a range of high quality shops, cafés and restaurants.

 Ancient buildings are everywhere in Llantwit Major, one of the Vale of Glamorgan’s most beautiful villages; the first church was recorded here more than 1,500 years ago.
 You can walk the Blue Plaque Trail here too and lush countryside, caves and beaches make for glorious surroundings.

 Nearby St Donat’s Castle is a feast of towers, battlements and dungeons.
-It’s home to UWC Atlantic an inspiring educational academy with students from over 150 countries.
+It’s home to UWC Atlantic, an inspiring educational academy with students from over 150 countries.
 There’s also lots going on here for visitors including Christmas fayres, outdoor cinema and castle tours and sporting experiences like kayaking, climbing and coasteering.

 The potters and Ewenny Pottery